NIGHT LAUNCH RULES

 • Light emitted by the motor thrust alone is not sufficient, regardless of propellant type.

-• Rocket must remain lit after landing.
+• The rocket must remain lit after landing.

 • Lighting requirements: